-- (2) (a) The medical scheme fees tax credit applies in respect of fees paid by the person to- - (i) a medical scheme registered under the Medical Schemes Act; or - (ii) a fund which is registered under any similar provision contained in the laws of any other country where the medical scheme is registered. - (b) The amount of the medical scheme fees tax credit must be- - (i) R270, in respect of benefits to the person; - (ii) R540, in respect of benefits to the person and one dependant; or - (iii) R540, in respect of benefits to the person and one dependant, plus R181 in respect of benefits to each additional dependant for each month in that year of assessment in respect of which those fees are paid.
+- (2) (a) The medical scheme fees tax credit applies in respect of fees paid by the person to- - (i) a medical scheme registered under the Medical Schemes Act; or - (ii) a fund which is registered under any similar provision contained in the laws of any other country where the medical scheme is registered, that relate to benefits from that fund in respect of that person or of any person that is a dependant of that person.

+- (b) The amount of the medical scheme fees tax credit must be- - (i) (aa) R310, in respect of benefits to the person, or if the person is not a member of a medical scheme or fund in respect of benefits to a dependant who is a member of a medical scheme or fund or a dependant of a member of a medical scheme or fund; - (bb) R620, in respect of benefits to the person, and one dependant; or - (cc) R620, in respect of benefits to two dependants; and - (ii) R209, in respect of benefits to each additional dependant, for each month in that year of assessment in respect of which those fees are paid.